useinsider/ReactNativeDemo/README.md

 ### iOS

 1. Go to the iOS folder with terminal and run the `pod install` command.
+2. Add `GoogleService-Info.plist` to main target.
-2. Open XCode and check the app group and bundle identifier for all targets.
+3. Open XCode and check the app group and bundle identifier for all targets.
-3. Replace `insider` URL type in main target Info -> URL Types with your partner name.
+4. Replace `insider` URL type in main target Info -> URL Types with your partner name.
 (This step is important to add test device with QR or Email in the panel.)
-4. Change APP_GROUP variables value in `InsiderNotificationService/NotificationService.m` and `InsiderNotificationContent/NotificationViewController.m` files.
+5. Change APP_GROUP variables value in `InsiderNotificationService/NotificationService.m` and `InsiderNotificationContent/NotificationViewController.m` files.
-5. And run project with XCode.
+6. And run project with XCode.